-In the Middle Yuba and North Yuba rivers, and Oregon Creek, operations for minimum flows does not necessitate a consideration for reservoir storage; the nature of operations of Our House Diversion Dam and the Log Cabin Diversion Dam is such that they are purely driven by inflow, there is no storage.
+In the Middle Yuba and North Yuba rivers, and Oregon Creek, operations for minimum flows does not necessitate a consideration for reservoir storage - the nature of operations of Our House Diversion Dam and the Log Cabin Diversion Dam is such that they are purely driven by inflow, there is no storage.

 In the North Yuba River below New Bullards Bar Dam, overall basin wetness, as indicated by the Smartsville Index, is not a limiting factor for flow; the relative location of the intake to New Bullards Bar Dam's low level outlet and the Minimum Flow Powerhouse provides a large water supply for release to the North Yuba River.
-However, the minimum flows on the North Yuba River below New Bullards Bar Dam are designed to provide flows for habit on the Yuba River above the New Colgate Powerhouse.
-Therefore, in order to synchronize releases to the North Yuba River with flows on the Middle Yuba River and Oregon Creek, the Smartsville Index needs to be used below New Bullards Bar Dam, the same index that is used on the Middle Yuba
+However, the minimum flows on the North Yuba River below New Bullards Bar Dam are designed to provide flows for habitat on the Yuba River above the New Colgate Powerhouse.
+Therefore, in order to synchronize releases to the North Yuba River with flows on the Middle Yuba River and Oregon Creek, the same index that is used on the Middle Yuba River and Oregon Creek needs to be used for minimum flows below New

-River and Oregon Creek.
+Bullards Bar Dam.
 Therefore, the Smartsville Index is an appropriate index to determine minimum flows on the North Yuba River below New Bullards Bar Dam.

 Conversely, in the Yuba River below the Narrows 2 Powerhouse, available water supply in the New Bullards Bar Reservoir and its inflow for the year is extremely relevant for determining minimum flows below the Narrows 2 Powerhouse.
-Also, upstream impairments on the Middle Yuba and South Yuba rivers that would be missing from an index that uses unimpaired flows can substantially reduce available water supply to meet minimum flows on the Yuba River below the Narrows 2 Powerhouse.
-While proposed conditions for minimum flows on Middle Yuba River and Oregon Creek allow for releases matching inflow during relatively dry periods, flow requirements on the Yuba River below the Narrows 2 Powerhouse do not include such a provision.
-The nature of the flow-related habitat in the Yuba River below the Narrows 2 Powerhouse is such that storage within New Bullards Bar Reservoir is needed to supplement natural flows to provide substantially improved habitat conditions.
-Therefore, it is appropriate to connect the minimum flows on the Yuba River below the Narrows 2 Powerhouse to water supply available to YCWA: New Bullards Bar Reservoir storage and inflow throughout the year rather than by a general index of basin wetness.
-As shown in Table E2-2, use of the North Yuba Index, combining New Bullards Bar Reservoir storage and inflow, provides for more years to be grouped into the wettest classification (Schedule 1) as compared to the number of years similarly classified under the Smartsville Index (Wet Years).
+The nature of late summer and early fall water temperatures and the flow-related habitat in the Yuba River below the Narrows 2 Powerhouse is such that storage within New Bullards Bar Reservoir is needed to supplement natural flows to provide substantially improved habitat conditions.
+Therefore, it is appropriate to connect the minimum flows on the Yuba River below the Narrows 2 Powerhouse to water supply available to YCWA: New Bullards Bar Reservoir storage and inflow throughout the year, rather than by a general index of basin wetness and inflows only.
+As shown in Table E2-2, use of the North Yuba Index, combining New Bullards Bar Reservoir storage and inflow, provides for more years to be grouped into the wetter classifications (Schedules 1 and 2) as compared to the number of years similarly classified under the Smartsville Index (Wet WYs).

-E2.3.3 YCWA's Proposed Condition WR3: Determine Water Year Types for Conditions Pertaining to Narrows 2 Powerhouse and Narrows 2 Full Bypass27
+E2.3.3 YCWA's Proposed Condition WR3: Determine Water Year Types for Conditions Pertaining to Narrows 2 Powerhouse and Narrows 2 Full Bypass14

-Beginning within the first 90 days of the new license term, Licensee shall, using the DWR published Bulletin 120 each year in each of the months of February, March, April and May, and then thereafter whenever DWR issues an update to the Bulletin 120, determine the applicable water year type as described in Table 1 of this condition.
+Beginning within the first 90 days of the new license term, Licensee shall, using the DWR-published Bulletin 120, each year in each of the months of February, March, April and May, and then thereafter whenever DWR issues an update to the Bulletin 120, determine the applicable water year type as described in Table 1 of this condition.
 Licensee shall use this determination to implement articles and conditions of the license that are dependent on water year type and that concern flows in the Yuba River downstream of the combined releases of Narrows 2 Powerhouse and Narrows 2 Full Bypass.
 Water year types for these articles and conditions shall be based on the North Yuba Index as defined in Table 1 of this condition.